 Super Mario Party (Board Game) = ?

 For Super Mario Party (in helping restore its board game roots), it is about the specialized Dice Block abilities of the character you choose.
 Each player has a special Dice Block that you can choose to roll on your turn (i.e. Mario has a 1,3,3,3,5,6 Block, Luigi has a 1,1,1,5,6,7 Block, Peach has a 0,2,4,4,4,6 Block, etc.).
 So, on a given turn, you can choose to roll a traditional 1-6 block or your character’s Special Block.
 So, you get to choose your odds with every roll.
-And, because these odds are connected to the character you chose, it feels like it connects back to this first, starting decision.
+And, because these odds are connected to the character you chose, it feels like it connects back to your first, starting decision.

 Plus, this feature gets augmented with the addition of Ally Spaces around the board, where you get to add an additional Mario character to your team and then get the option of rolling his/her Dice Block (similar to Star Rush).
 Not only is it aesthetically pleasing to watch your team of Mario characters slowly grow, it gives you more decisions to make in terms of which Dice to roll on a given turn.
 Allies also help you in certain mini-games, making their presence that much more valuable.